Dragon

-A dragon is a reptilian legendary creature that appears in the folklore of many cultures worldwide.
-Beliefs about dragons vary considerably through regions, but dragons in western cultures since the High Middle Ages have often been depicted as winged, horned, and capable of breathing fire.
-Dragons in eastern cultures are usually depicted as wingless, four-legged, serpentine creatures with above-average intelligence.
-Commonalities between dragons' traits are often a hybridization of feline, reptilian, and avian features.
-Scholars believe vast extinct or migrating crocodiles bear the closest resemblance, especially when encountered in forested or swampy areas, and are most likely the template of modern Oriental dragon imagery.
+A dragon is a magical legendary creature that appears in the folklore of multiple cultures worldwide.
+Beliefs about dragons vary considerably through regions, but dragons in Western cultures since the High Middle Ages have often been depicted as winged, horned, and capable of breathing fire.
+Dragons in Eastern cultures are usually depicted as wingless, four-legged, serpentine creatures with above-average intelligence.
+Commonalities between dragons' traits are often a hybridization of reptilian, mammalian, and avian features.